kishannareshpal/Exames/README.md

 > [![PlayStore](http://www.marinepartsexpress.com/images/googleplay150.png)](https://play.google.com/store/apps/details?id=com.kishan.exames)

-# Versions:
+# Version Changelog:
-## 1.0:
+### 1.0:
 > Release build.

-## 1.1:
+### 1.1:
-> Added [fancyButton Library](https://github.com/medyo/Fancybuttons) to have a uniform look of the button even on Older devices.
-> Implemented the FancyButton Library by Mehdi Sakout to fix some of the visuals on lower versions of Android.
+> Implemented the FancyButton Library[](/medyo/Fancybuttons) by Mehdi Sakout to fix the button visuals on lower versions of Android.
-> Fixed certain button styles appearing white Background with white Text.
+> Fixed certain button styles appearing with white Background with white Text.
 That didn't look good man. ~~But still didn't fix all of it.
 For now i implemented the: **if(Version is lesser than Lollipop){bButtonName.setTextColor(Color.BLACK)}**~~

-## Beta 1.2:
+### 1.2.1:
-> New Look.
+> Updated Look.
 > Added About page and Info.
-> Fixed the Visual bug on older Android versions once and for all.
+> Fixed the visual bug on older Android versions once and for all.
 It means that now it has a Uniform look, independent of the Android Version.
 > Optimized.
 > Open Beta.

-## Future
-//TODO: Add GUIAS (GUIDES).
+Join Now!

+### 1.3:
+> Guias now available to download!
+You may now access it via the Enunciado file (Only if you have it downloaded).
+Or open it directly.
+> Fixed a download bug where when the user clicks the cancel button, the portions of the file still remained.
+> Added Feedback button.
+> Now checks if the file exists before downloading.
+If the file exists, than it won't download.
+> Maybe added/forgot_to_fix some more bugs.
+Dunno :) You will found out on the next release.

 ### INFO
   Made by a Student for Students.
 This will definetely help you to study

   With this app, you just select it, and voila, it is right there on the tip of your finger.
 You can even open it inside teh app if you don't have/want any extra <b>"PDFReader"</b>.
+You can like our facebook: @exames.moz

 ...............................